Academic Integrity

 The instructor who filed the report makes that determination based on all materials submitted.

-You may appeal the finding, not the grade.
-To appeal, notify the Academic Integrity Officer within three (3) days of receiving the sanction letter and explain why the appeal should be granted.
-Appeals are only approved if you can show:
+After Part Four has concluded, you may appeal both the finding and the grade.
+To appeal, notify the Academic Integrity Officer within three business days of receiving the sanction letter and explain why the appeal should be granted.
+Appeals are only approved if you can show that:

-Only Turnitin’s AI detector should be used, and the Provost’s Committee on Academic Integrity suggests its report be supported by other assignment evidence.
+Only Turnitin’s AI detector should be used, and the Provost’s Committee on Academic Integrity’s guidelines state that its report be supported by other assignment evidence.
 Turnitin’s detector is one of the most reliable and has been calibrated to minimize false positives.

 Faculty also rely on their own expertise—they’ve read thousands of student papers, and signs of GenAI use are often clear.